JoshuaKGoldberg/package.json-validator/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `package.json-validator`! 💖
+Thanks for your interest in contributing to `package-json-validator`! 💖

 > After this page, see [DEVELOPMENT.md](./DEVELOPMENT.md) for local development instructions.